Home

 We have written our own ‘job canvas’ and this includes identifying our challenges, building on our strengths and identifying our goals to achieve in the next 3-6 months which align with the organisational vision.

 Many roles include core competencies to be able to be safe and effective but these can be captured in a competency framework.
-We record our Mandatory and Statutory training and our compliance with legislative and organisational policy in our education passport and staff handbook.
+We record our Mandatory and Statutory training and our compliance with legislative and organisational policy in our education portal and staff handbook.

 So lets roll out job crafting and include in our job canvas, our passions and ambitions, with innovation and quality improvement documented with our values and shared goals.

-Sparking Joy in our Work
+• Sparking Joy in our Work

 Choose a job you love, and you never have to work a day in your life Confucius